isaacullah/isaacullah.github.io/_posts/2016-06-02-Master-Packing-List-For-Overseas-Archaeological-Fieldwork.md

 #### Preliminary Notes

 - My original list is clearly male-skewed.
 Women will likely need a few different items, especially toiletries.
 Also, in certain countries women may need things like head-scarves, etc. My friend Stefani Crabtree has been very kind to send me an additional list of items she's found useful as a woman traveling and livng in the field.
 These can be found below.
 Thank you Stefani!
-- Stephani and others have made additional general suggestions as well.
+- Stefani and others have made additional general suggestions as well.
 These are also found below the original list.
 - The list covers combined general excavation and pedestrian survey.
 You may not need all items if you are only excavating or only surveying.
 This should be all you need for 1-2 months of fieldwork!
 - This list is summer-oriented, so adapt for fall or spring fieldwork.
 - This list contains things that you may not need to bring if you are not in a supervisory position on the dig or survey (especially some of the electronics and things like the 30-meter tape).